-Public Interest Environmental Law (PIEL) UK invites you to our 14th Annual Conference to explore the theme “Environmental law in a decade of action”.
+Public Interest Environmental Law (PIEL) UK invites you to our 14th Annual Conference to explore the theme “Environmental law in a decade of action: people, corporations and governments”.

 2020 marks the start of a decade of environmental action, with international and domestic law and policy honing in on 2030 as the deadline for sweeping legal, social, and economic change to avert environmental catastrophe and improve environmental justice: